Legonzaur/northstar-server-headless/README.md

 # northstar-server-headless

+## This repository will be discontinued when a better image is released

 The docker container automatically installs Northstar if it doesn't finds NorthstarLauncher.exe in the Titanfall2 directory

 `docker run -d --mount type=bind,source="PATHTOYOURTITANFALLINSTALLATION",target="/Titanfall2" legonzaur/northstar-server-headless:latest`